-254 The Comprehensive Anti-apartheid Act of 1986 is by far the most 255 significant symbol of disapproval by the United States of the 256 policy of apartheid (on file in Morris Library and the University Faculty Senate Office).
-It represents a significant departure from 257 past practices that made South Africa count on the United States 258 and western Europe for economic and diplomatic support.
-The 1986 259 260 Act was passed over the objections of President Reagan who, until the last minute, still looked at P. W. Botha's government as "a 261 262 reformist administration" intent dismantling on 263 discrimination.
-The debates that led to the 1986 Act clearly 264 demonstrated that the Reagan Administration's policy 265 "constructive engagement" had been a failure--it had failed to induce the South African government to vigorously pursue a policy 266 267 of dismantling apartheid in its various forms.
+254 The Comprehensive Anti-apartheid Act of 1986 is by far the most 255 significant symbol of disapproval by the United States of the 256 policy of apartheid (on file in Morris Library and the University 257 Faculty Senate Office).
+It represents a significant departure from 258 past practices that made South Africa count on the United States 259 and Western Europe for economic and diplomatic support.
+The 1986 260 Act was passed over the objections of President Reagan who, until the last minute, still looked at P. W. Botha's government as "a 261 262 reformist dismantling racial administration" intent on 263 discrimination.
+The debates that led to the 1986 Act clearly Reagan Administration's policy 264 the demonstrated that "constructive engagement" had been a failure -- it had failed to 265 induce the South African government to vigorously pursue a policy 266 of dismantling apartheid in its various forms.
+267 export of some advanced technology to South Africa, especially in computers and nuclear technology.
+Arms trade, oil and petroleum goods were also banned.2 In finance, the Act banned United States investments in South Africa and restricted South Africa's access to international loans.

 The 1986 Act1, among other things, proscribed the import to the United States of South African goods, e.g., krugerrands, uranium, coal, iron and agricultural products.
-There was also a ban on the export of some advanced technology to South Africa, especially in computers and nuclear technology.
-Arms trade, oil and petroleum goods were also banned.2 In finance, the Act banned United States investments in South Africa and restricted South Africa's access to international loans.
+There was also a ban on the